 Tyre (also referred to as Tyrus) is mentioned at least 59 times in the King James Version Bible.
 The city is prophesied against by the prophets Isaiah (chapter 23), Ezekiel (chapter 26), Jeremiah (chapter 25), Joel (chapter 3), Amos (first chapter) and Zechariah (chapter 9).
-Its first Scriptural reference is as one of the "strong" cities the Israelite tribe of Asher was to inherit in the Promised Land.
+The first Biblical reference to Tyre is as one of the "strong" cities the Israelite tribe of Asher was to inherit in the Promised Land.

-The Apostle Paul landed in the city, toward the end of his third missionary journey, after sailing from Patara in Asia Minor (Acts 21:1 - 3).
+The Apostle Paul landed in Tyre toward the end of his third missionary journey.
+It was after sailing from Patara in Asia Minor (Acts 21:1 - 3).
 A well-known Biblical commentary on his life states the following regarding the journey.

-Paul met with local disciples for one week while the ship he was on was unloading in the city's port.
+Paul met with local disciples in Tyre for one week while the ship he was on was unloading in the city's port.

-"When Apostle Paul came to this city, it was neither in the glorious state described in the prophecies of Ezekiel and Isaiah, (Ezekiel 26 - 27, Isaiah 23) when "its merchants were princes, and its traffickers the honorable of the earth," nor in the abject desolation in which it now fulfils those prophecies, being "a place to spread nets upon," and showing only the traces of its maritime supremacy in its ruined mole, and a port hardly deep enough for boats . . .
+"When Apostle Paul came to this city (Tyre), it was neither in the glorious state described in the prophecies of Ezekiel and Isaiah, (Ezekiel 26 - 27, Isaiah 23) when "its merchants were princes, and its traffickers the honorable of the earth," nor in the abject desolation in which it now fulfils those prophecies, being "a place to spread nets upon," and showing only the traces of its maritime supremacy in its ruined mole . . .

-"In honor of its ancient greatness, the Romans gave it the name of a free city (a city which, though under Rome, was permitted to have their own laws plus other privileges like making their own coins); and it still commanded some commerce, for its manufactures of glass and purple were not yet decayed, and the narrow belt of the Phoenician coast between the mountains and the sea required that the food for its population should be partly brought from without" (ibid., section on Tyre).
+"In honor of its ancient greatness, the Romans gave it the name of a free city (a city which, though under Rome, was permitted to have their own laws plus other privileges like making their own coins); and it still commanded some commerce, for its manufactures of glass and purple were not yet decayed . . ." (ibid., section on Tyre).